 More specifically, I am interested in truly adaptive/data-driven NLP/AI systems.
 My research is informed by studying the developmental trajectory of intelligence in young infants who start with little or no knowledge of the world but manage to learn so much so fast, mainly by just adapting to the world around them.
 In my PhD dissertation, I work on the development of a unified incremental and memory-limited computational model of infant's word learning, integrating syntactic and social cues.
 More specifically, my work is concerned with computational accounts of early bootstrapping effects during language acquisition in the absence of adult-like structured representations.

 Sadeghi, S., Scheutz, M. (2018).
 Early Syntactic Bootstrapping in an Incremental Memory-Limited Word Learner.
 In Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18).
-Awarded student scholarship for travel expenses to AAAI-18. pdf
+Awarded student travel scholarship. pdf

 Sadeghi, S., Scheutz, M. (2017).
 Joint Acquisition of Word Order and Word Referent in a Memory-Limited and Incremental Learner.
 In Proceedings of the 2017 8th IEEE International Conference on Cognitive Infocommunications (CogInfoCom). pdf